NicholasBunn/PortableRouter/README.md

 /etc/init.d/openvpn restart
 ```

-Now we want to just reconfigure the firewall so that our VPN works: run the following commands (TODO CHECK WHICH ONE WAS LAN AND WHICH WAS WAN)
+Now we want to just reconfigure the firewall so that our VPN works - run the following commands:

 ```
 uci rename firewall.@zone[0]="lan"